 It takes a lot of years to ‘get it together’ doesn’t it?
 I’m not sure that everyone even gets there… And I think it looks different in each decade of your life perhaps.
-I’ll take a stab at what I think it may look like in each period, and what it DID look like for me in picture proof.
+I’ll take a stab at what I think it may look like in each period, my life hacks, and what it DID look like for me in picture proof.

 Childhood – learn how to ride a bike, cry at the right time to get what you need, and master multiplication.